 - The spine .
 About half of broken bones caused by osteoporosis are bones in the spine. footnote 1 Vertebrae that are weak because of osteoporosis may break and collapse on top of each other.
 (This is called a compression fracture.)
 These fractures of the spine can cause back pain, stooped posture, loss of height, and a curved upper back ( dowager's hump ).

 - The hip.
 Hip fractures are often caused by a fall.
 They can make it very hard for you to move around.
 And they usually require major surgery.
-After a hip fracture, you may have medical complications such as blood clots, pressure sores, or pneumonia.
+After a hip fracture, you may have medical complications such as blood clots, pressure injuries, or pneumonia.
 To learn more, see the topic Hip Fracture.

 - The wrist and forearm.
 Wrist fractures can make you less active and independent. footnote 2

 In women, bone loss increases when the ovaries reduce production of estrogen, a hormone that protects against bone loss.

 What Increases Your Risk